chadwhitacre/openpath/2024/fork/index.md

 ### Early Feedback Is Positive

-Thankfully, some voices who would limit Open Source based on governance are also seeing value in the Fair Source fork.
+Thankfully, some voices who would limit Open Source based on governance are also seeing value in the Fair Source friendly fork.

 - <b>Matt Wilson</b>, early Red Hat employee and long-time FOSS advocate, [offered the following